You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Lepanto

 If the student has done Kolbe Academy’s English 2, it is recommended that he skip Lepanto Grammar 3 and go on to Lepanto Grammar 4.
 The teaching of English should be cumulative.
 In Grade Three the student will review what he learned in previous grades and build on it.
 As the material is introduced he will not remember everything he learned the previous year, but it will come more easily to him.
 Every year the student expands his knowledge and should not be confused or overwhelmed with the new information.
 Likewise, everything learned in English should be applied and reinforced in the student’s reading, composition, spelling, and phonics.
 Introducing the children to books and to the library brings them to understand how we learn best of all: through literature.
 This course should be supplemented with readings in literature.
 Quarterly or semester book reports should be completed on this reading.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Grammar 4